openT2T/translators/org.opent2t.sample.lamp.superpopular/com.insteon.lightbulb/js/README.md

 The user will be asked for their Insteon credentials (plus API key information) and then save the access_token to a json file.

 ### 2. Create the `tests/testConfig.json` file
-This is where you can put credentials/config to drive this test (this file is added to .gitignore to prevent inadvertent check-in).
+This is where you can put credentials/config to drive this test (this file is added to .gitignore to prevent in advertent check-in).
 Copy the generated json file as the testConfig.json.

 ### 3. Run the tests